huggingface/blog/time-series-transformers.md

     )
 ```

-We have a test dataloader helper for completion, even though we will not use it here:
+We have a test dataloader helper for completion, even though we will not use it here.
+This is useful in a production setting where we want to start forecasting from the end of a given time series.
+Thus, the test dataloader will sample the very last context window from the dataset provided and pass it to the model.

 ```python
 def create_test_dataloader(